The Ultimate Guide To White/Negative Space: What It Is And How To Use It

-The cleaner the design, the more balanced it will be.
-The more balanced it is, the easier it will be to digest.
+In general, the cleaner the design, the more balanced it will be.
+The more balanced it is, the easier it is to digest.
 This is one of the most important reasons to employ white space: it makes things easier to understand.
 With clever use of white space, the reader is able to comfortably absorb what’s in front of them without being overpowered by busy layouts and lots of images.

 When utilising white space, unnecessary details are automatically stripped away.
 This means that the focal point of your design, be it an image or piece of text, will naturally shift into focus.
 With no extraneous details to clog the page or divert the eye, the heart of the message will stand out organically.
 And separate parts of the page won’t be in competition for your reader’s attention.

 A common white space sin is to ghost a large image into the background of a page and layer the text on top.
 This can be the cause of some major legibility issues.
 Imagine, for example, an image of a redbrick house under a cloudy sky.
 Imagine that this image takes up one side of A4, and written over the top are a few paragraphs of advertising copy in white font.
 The colour contrast between the text and the house won’t be too bad, but what about the clouds?
 White-on-white will likely be problematic.
-The best solution for this kind of problem would be to avoid using an image as the background.
+The best solution for this particular problem would be to avoid using the image in the first place.